broadinstitute/cromwell/docs/tutorials/FiveMinuteIntro.md

 We host our Cromwell releases on GitHub!
 You can find the latest version on our [Releases](https://github.com/broadinstitute/cromwell/releases/latest) page.

 * Head down to the bottom of the page and find the link to download `cromwell-29.jar`.
 Note that when you read these instructions, the latest Cromwell version might be higher than 29.
 That's fine, these instructions will work just as well!
 Download the jar file.
  	 * WARNING!
 If you're on a Mac, the security settings might try to stop you from running Cromwell!
 Don't worry, if this happens just go to `System Preferences > Security & Privacy > General` and find the `cromwell` jar listed on the page.
 Click `Open anyway`.
 The `cromwell-29.jar` will now automatically download to your `Downloads` directory.
-* You'll probably want to put your downloaded Cromwell somewhere you can find it later.
-If you want, you can make a cromwell directory in your home directory and put it there.
+* Put your downloaded Cromwell somewhere you can find it later, like in a Cromwell directory in your home directory.

-* For example, in a terminal (if you're not using a Mac, the final command might be different for you!):
+For example, in a terminal:
 ```sh
 cd ~
 mkdir cromwell
 cp ~/Downloads/cromwell-29.jar cromwell/
 cd cromwell/
 ```
+_(if you're not using a Mac, the final command might be different for you)_

 ### Step 2: Writing your first workflow description

-This bit's easy, you're just going to copy and paste something from the internet!
+This bit is easy, you're just going to copy and paste something from the internet.

 Open your favorite editor.
 Paste in the following content and save it as `myWorkflow.wdl` in your new `cromwell` directory: